nebgnahz/cv-rs/README.md

 [![standard-readme compliant](https://img.shields.io/badge/standard--readme-OK-green.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-> This library primarily provides a binding and API for OpenCV 3.1.0.
+> This library primarily provides bindings and APIs for OpenCV 3.1.0.

 This is a work-in-progress and modules/functions are implemented as needed.
 Attempts to use [rust-bindgen](https://github.com/servo/rust-bindgen) or